Geuthur/aa-ledger/README.md

 - LEDGER_CORPSTATS_TWO:     `True / False`   - Set to use Corp Stats Two Application for fetching member data

+- LEDGER_UPDATE_INTERVAL:   `3600`           - Set Update Interval Display in Seconds (Should be same as Task Update Cycle)

 If you set up LEDGER_LOGGER_USE to `True` you need to add the following code below:

 ```python